featbit/featbit/benchmark/k6-scripts/README.md

     ```

 ### Run Evaluation Server on EC2 instance

-- Copy the output from previous step to ec2 instance
+- Copy the output of the previous step to the EC2 instance
-- On ec2 instancem cd into the folder and run:
+- On the EC2 instance, cd into the folder and run:
     ```bash
     dotnet Api.dll --environment IntegrationTests --urls "http://*:5000"
     ```
-- Check the healthness with
+- Check the health with
     ```bash
     curl http://localhost:5100/health/liveness
     ```